Criminal Defense

 Have you recently had a restraining order taken out against you?
 Are you confused as to what this means for your life?
 Do you have concerns about how a restraining order impacts your relationship with your family?

 If so, protecting yourself and challenging the restraining order allegations against you is essential.
 An experienced restraining order lawyer in Tampa, FL, may be able to help you protect your future and reputation.
-Contact Metcalf Falls, Criminal Defense Attorneys, P.A., to learn more about the best defense options for your case.
+Contact Metcalf Falls, Criminal Defense Attorneys, P.A., to learn more about the best defense options for your case with our domestic violence defense attorneys in Tampa.

 If you receive a restraining order, you should understand the terms to avoid a violation, which could lead to criminal charges.